CrossyChainsaw/Portfolio/Semester 1 - Software/README.md

 # Semester 1 - Software
-Here I present all products i worked on in semester 1 software.
+Here I showcase all products I made this semester.

-w.i.p.
+*Work in progress*